ezbagci/ezbagci/README.md

 - 🔭 I’m currently working on geometry of protein conformations
 - 🌱 I’m currently learning GitHub
 ### Who am I?
+- Call me Zerrin
-- 📫 How to reach me: bagcielife@gmail.com
+- How to reach me: bagcielife@gmail.com
-- 😄 Pronouns: they/them
+- Pronouns: they/them
-- ⚡ Fun fact: Fell in ❤ with geometry the time I was introduced to it
+- Fun fact: Fell in ❤ with geometry the time I was introduced to it